obi-ozumba/.github.io/Readme.txt

 My personal profile page with: ObiProfile.

-It provides a two line synopisis of myself.
+It provides three lines of synopisis about myself.
 It also has links to msy sample projects and links to my other web profiles.